 If they are unable to, you can continue to manage their payments on their behalf.

-Adult Disability Payment
+Adult Disability Payment (ADP)

-There will also be the option for them to apply for Adult Disability Payment (ADP) 13 weeks before they turn 16.
-The conditions are different so payments may not be the same.
+There will also be the option for them to apply for ADP 13 weeks before they turn 16.
+The eligibility conditions for ADP are different so payments may not be the same.